Employment litigation charging information

 - contingency fees, or damages based agreements (under which the firm takes a percentage of any amount recovered, plus any barristers’ fees which have been incurred)

-- the high cost of bringing claims
+- the high cost of bringing claims (particularly complex claims involving discrimination and/or whistleblowing);

-Clients who initially approach us about bringing a claim on a no win, no fee basis sometimes find they have legal expenses insurance
+Clients who initially approach us about bringing a claim on a no win, no fee basis sometimes find they have legal expenses insurance.

 Other alternatives